steinex/tor-ddos/README.md

 ```

 Make sure you persist these via `/etc/sysctl.conf` or how it's supposed to do on your distribution.

-## Credits
-* Thanks to the friendly peeps from `#netfilter` on libera for helping me wrap my head around these iptables modules.
-* @toralf has a more sophisticated solution here: https://github.com/toralf/torutils
-* @Enkidu-6 has another approach here: https://github.com/Enkidu-6/tor-ddos

 ## Whitelisting the directory authorities and snowflakes.
 This is shamelessly stolen from @toralf.
 Since we always want to allow directory authorities and snowflakes to be able to talk to our relay we always `ACCEPT` them before attempting to ratelimit.
 To get the addresses of these you can use the following commands.
 The addresses should very rarely change, if ever.
 You see these addresses used beneath in the actual ruleset.